Cheapest Flights to Seoul: Seasonal Patterns and Regional Booking Tricks

 What to Know About Korean Entry

-Most Western passports receive 90 days visa-free entry to South Korea under the K-ETA electronic travel authorisation system.
+Most Western passports receive 90 days visa-free entry to hidden gems in South Korea under the K-ETA electronic travel authorisation system.
 K-ETA applications take 24–72 hours to process and cost KRW 10,000 (approximately £5.50).
 Apply at least 72 hours before departure.
 Note that K-ETA was temporarily suspended and then reinstated — confirm current requirements before your trip.

 Planning Around Korean Holidays